-3.191 The distribution of new residential development in the Core Strategy reflects a broad settlement hierarchy based on well-established national, sub-regional and local sustainability principles.
+3.191 The distribution of new residential development in the Core Strategy reflects a broad settlement hierarchy based on well-established national, sub-regional and sustainability principles.
 It seeks to steer development to those locations where there are most opportunities for employment, services and transport accessibility.

 - 3.192 Weston-super-Mare is the principal town within North Somerset and because of its size and range of functions and services, has the potential to be the most sustainable location for new residential development.
-Weston is therefore the focus for development within the district, provided that development at Weston, both within the urban area and the proposed strategic allocation, is employment-led to secure regeneration and greater self containment. - 3.193 Elsewhere in North Somerset the scope for significant development is more limited resulting in a scale of development that is more clearly aligned to supporting the role and function of places in their individual localities.
+Weston is therefore the focus for development within the district, provided that development is employment-led to secure regeneration and greater self-containment. - 3.193 A significant proportion of the overall requirement will be met at the Weston Villages strategic allocation (see Policy CS30).
+Its detailed implementation is being guided by the Weston Villages Supplementary Planning Document. - 3.194 Elsewhere in the Weston urban area the majority of new residential development over and above existing commitments is likely to be delivered through town centre/gateway regeneration opportunities.
+Development at Weston will be employment-led in order to secure improved self-containment and reduced outcommuting. - 3.195 Elsewhere in North Somerset the scope for significant development is more limited resulting in a scale of development that is more clearly aligned to supporting the role and function of places in their individual localities.
 The three towns of Clevedon, Nailsea and Portishead act as service centres for their surrounding areas and will be the focal points for locally significant scales of development, including provision for the majority of district housing provision outside of Weston.
-It is considered that these towns offer the range of services, facilities and employment which could contribute to reduced trip generation and increased self containment. - In the rural areas the Core Strategy approach is to support an appropriate level of small scale growth which reflects the function and character of individual villages.
+It is considered that these towns offer the range of services, facilities and employment which could contribute to reduced trip generation and increased self containment. - 3.196 In the three towns most of the growth is or has taken place at Portishead.
+Flexibility is introduced into the policy approach to support a suitable scale of development being delivered adjoining settlement boundaries of these towns.
+Clevedon and Portishead are both highly constrained by Green Belt and flood constraints, although there may be opportunities at Nailsea outside the Green Belt. - In the rural areas the Core Strategy approach is to support an appropriate level of small scale growth which reflects the function and character of individual villages.
 Nine of the larger villages which support a wider range of facilities and act as a hub for surrounding areas are identified as Service Villages.
-Within these settlements small scale development may be appropriate where it supports the creation of stronger local communities either within the settlement boundary or where a clear local need is identified as part of a formal site allocation with revision to the settlement boundary through the Sites and Policies Development Plan Document or a Neighbourhood Development Plan.
-In those other villages with a settlement boundary, infilling only (1 or 2 dwellings) or community-led redevelopment within settlement boundaries will be acceptable.
-Elsewhere, in order to reduce unsustainable sporadic development, new housing will be very strictly controlled.
+Within and adjoining the settlement boundaries of the Service Villages small scale development may be appropriate subject to the criteria set out in Policy CS32.
+Proposals of a larger scale outside settlement boundaries must come forward as part of a formal site allocation with revision to the settlement boundary through the Local Plan or Neighbourhood Development Plan.